 4 Day Old Baby Not Opening Eyes

-- Within the range of normal: At 4 days old, a newborn’s eyes are still adjusting to life outside the womb.
+- Within the normal range: At 4 days old, a newborn’s eyes are still adjusting to life outside the womb.

 - Swelling, stickiness, and even periods of complete closure are common and nothing to worry about at this stage.

-- Unless there are other concerning symptoms, this is simply part of their natural eye development.
+- This is simply part of their natural eye development unless there are other concerning symptoms.

 2 Week Old Baby Not Opening Eyes

-- Warrants closer monitoring: If a 2 week old baby is still not consistently opening their eyes, it may be worth a call to the pediatrician.
+- Warrants closer monitoring: If a 2-week-old baby is still not consistently opening their eyes, it may be worth calling the pediatrician.

 - While some variability is normal, eyes should be opening more frequently by this age.